MS Plan A or Plan B

 end of the second semester, a graduate student opting for Plan A (a thesis) needs

-to find a thesis adviser.
-To help you find a thesis advisor, you can visit the faculty websites found at Department of CCEE to learn more about their research areas.
+to find a thesis advisor.
+To help you find a thesis advisor, you can visit CCEE faculty websites to learn more about their research areas.

-- Plan B - Non-thesis: Students opting for Plan B are also expected to get a faculty
+- Plan B - Non-thesis: Students opting for Plan B are also expected to select a faculty

 advisor during their first semester at SDSU.
 It is the responsibility of the student